 If you feel that the classic Cradle or Cross-cradle holds leave you tired for the rest of the day, try the Side-lying position instead.
 Moms who have undergone normal (vaginal) delivery are less tired when they use the Side-lying position.

-Start by lying down sideways with your head and body faced to your right.
+Start by lying down sideways with your head and body facing to your right.
 Place a pillow under your head.
 Your right arm should be placed in front of you.
-Place another pillow above or below your right forearm (whichever is more comfortable with you).
-Using your free left arm, support your child’s head and body, tilted towards you.
+Place another pillow above or below your right forearm (whichever is more comfortable for you).
+Using your free left arm, support your child’s head and body tilted towards you.
 Their mouth should be positioned towards your right nipple.
 A small but firm pillow placed behind your baby’s back can also help keep them in the proper position.